 New members are expected to have 2k PRs of at least 7:45, in order to most effectively be in the mix with the team and contribute to the team’s long term goals.
 Additional flexibility is given to lightweight rowers.

 Full time team members are also expected to regularly attend practice.
-We understand that life happens, so absences are acceptable.
-However, regular conflicts with practice must be discussed with the team captains and are handled on a one-off basis.
+Regular conflicts with practice must be discussed with the team captains and are handled on a case-by-case basis.

 In addition to club dues, members on our team pay additional team dues in the Spring, Summer, and Fall for coaching, lights/speed coaches, and equipment damage insurance.
 Historically, typical costs have been: